ConejoCapital/HyperMultiAssetedADL/README.md

  Phase 3: Select profitable positions for ADL
  Phase 4: Process ALL ADLs (ADL engine)

-All events stamped with timestamp T, but SEQUENCED internally!
+All events stamped with timestamp T, but sequenced internally
 ```

 **Why This Matters:**